ViktoriiaTan/DSToolkits/report/report.md

 **What is the input to and the output from the neural network?**

 The input is 60000 images and their labels (10 categories), as described in *Task 1*.
-Specifically, the images are 28x28 pixels in size, each pixel with a value representing greyscale, scaled. (input_shape, /255) The input array is shape is also defined (making sure each pixel has a greyscale value)
+Specifically, the images are 28x28 pixels in size, each pixel with a value representing greyscale, scaled. (input_shape, /255) The input array is shape is also defined (making sure each pixel has a greyscale value).
 The output is labels for the 10000 test images, status messages and metrics of the model's performance (epochs, accuracy, loss).